 We’re working with Google because technology is for everyone

-Girls and young women want to upskill themselves.
+Girls and young women want to gain skills for the future.
 Nearly 30%, aged 7-21, said they would like to develop skills and learn more about tech.

-That’s why together we’re providing opportunities for girls to learn skills needed in a digital world safely and connecting them to female role-models, activities and more.
+That’s why together we’re providing opportunities for girls to learn skills to navigate a digital world and connecting them to female role-models, activities and more.

 How we work together

-Digital discovery is a series of unit meeting activities (UMAs) topics sitting within the skills for my future theme of the programme.
-There are activities for each section, giving girls of all ages the opportunity to explore how coding, debugging, chatbots and algorithms work and learn how to be safer online.
+Digital discovery is a series of unit meeting activities (UMAs) topics sitting within the “Skills for my future” theme of the programme.
+There are activities for each section, giving girls of all ages the opportunity to upskill.
+Girls can deep-dive into how coding, debugging, chatbots and algorithms work, learn how to be safer online, and try out using AI to create their own story or plan an event!

 Exploring tech